DigitalCommons/mykomap-monolith/docs/architecture.md

 │   │   ├── config.json (itemProps, vocabs, UI config, languages, etc.)
 │   │   ├── about.md (markdown file containing info to be displayed in AboutPanel)
 │   │   ├── locations.json (array of lng-lat coordinates for each item)
-│   │   ├── searchable.json (array of the property values and searchable strings for each item) │   │   ├── items
+│   │   ├── searchable.json (array of the filterable prop values, ID and searchString for each item) │   │   ├── items
 │   │   |   ├── 0.json (full info of first item in the above aggregate JSONs)
 │   │   |   ├── 1.json